ttom795/BadCrapple/README.md

 BadCrapple is a truly awful video renderer written in C using GBDK (Game Boy Development Kit).
 It takes the iconic "Bad Apple" video as an example and renders it in an incredibly inefficient manner.

+For what it's worth, I did everything from scratch (including learning how to use GBDK, OpenCV, and Assembly) in the space of about 5 hours.

 ## Features

 - Renders (most of) the "Bad Apple" video, and potentially any other video if you're brave enough, on the Game Boy.